 “I find the Site Content report in Google Analytics to be the most helpful,” says Bruce Harpham.
 “In particular, I look at average time on page and page views to identify the content that is resonating with my audience.
 This helps me to plan future blog posts for my website.”

+“When Google Analytics is paired with Google Tag Manager and GTM’s various tracking options are activated, the Events report becomes very powerful,” says Keith Moehring of L2 Digital.
 “With GTM, the events report can show the different ways visitors are engaging with your content, and it’s data that’s not available through the standard Google Analytics implementation.

 For example, you can report on which pages form completions take place, how far visitors scroll down a page, what external links they click on, which PDFs they download, the YouTube videos they watch on your site and for how long, and various other ways they interact with your content.
 This information can prove very helpful when evaluating page performance and optimizing your site for conversions.”

-“The one (report) you build yourself,” says Kevin Orbach of The In House SEO.
-“No one can tell you what success is except yourself.
+Kevin Orbach of The In House SEO agrees with that sentiment, “No one can tell you what success is except yourself.
 You need to define your own key performance indicators and understand how they are calculated and why they are important.
-Out of the box reports are pretty, but they’re a dime a dozen.
+Out-of-the-box reports are pretty, but they’re a dime a dozen.
 You won’t get any answers until you ask the question yourself.

 At my agency, we empower clients to understand and take ownership over their data.
 It doesn’t have to be intimidating.
 It’s about defining what success is in that instance, identifying the factors, and calculating the result.”

 | Mar 17